Career opportunities after an Environmental Science degree

 Richard McFaul: Water Quality Inspector

 I graduated in 2001, after completing a 12-month industrial placement with the Fisheries Conservancy Board for Northern Ireland.
-I pursued my interest in water science and management by remaining at Ulster to complete a PhD on the ecology of Lough Beg and then a year as a post-doctoral researcher.
-In 2006 I worked as an environmental consultant in the field of renewal energy and since 2007 I have worked as a Water Quality Inspector for the Northern Ireland Environment Agency.
+I pursued my interest in water science and completed a PhD at Ulster University on the ecology of Lough Beg before spending a year as a post-doctoral researcher.
+In 2006 I worked as an environmental consultant in renewal energy and since 2007 I have worked as a Water Quality Inspector for the Northern Ireland Environment Agency.
 I am primarily involved with legislation enforcement, specifically in relation to water pollution from sources such as oil spills, farms and industrial premises.
 This involves investigating reported pollution incidents, determining and stopping the source and, where necessary, proceeding to court action.
 My lifelong interest in the natural environment has moved my career towards environmental protection and the education I received at Ulster served as a good basis for this work.

 Alastair Fenn: Environmental Officer

-I graduated in 2009 and went straight into employment to gain experience.
-I realised that given the competitive nature of employment in Northern Ireland I would have to broaden my horizons.
-In October 2009 I took up a position with the Deveron, Bogie & Isla River Charitable Trust in Aberdeenshire, Scotland, as their Biosecurity and Fisheries Development Officer.
+I graduated in 2009 and went straight into employment taking up a position with the Deveron, Bogie & Isla River Charitable Trust in Aberdeenshire, Scotland, as their Biosecurity and Fisheries Development Officer.
 During the next 3 years I gained valuable skills and was directly responsible for deploying the UK’s first catchment-wide biosecurity project.
-In October 2012 I took up a position with the Lough Neagh Partnership as Environmental Officer for Lough Neagh and continue to develop and build on skills and knowledge that began at the University of Ulster.
+In October 2012 I took up a position with the Lough Neagh Partnership as Environmental Officer for Lough Neagh and continue to develop and build on skills and knowledge that began at Ulster University.

 Pete Rodgers: Hydrogeologist